pallets/quart/docs/discussion/contexts.rst

         await consume_data(async_generator())
         ...

-.. note:: The decorator must be used within an existing context, hence
+.. note:: These decorators must be used within an existing context, hence
-          the nested function.
+          the background task is defined as a nested function.